No Goats Among GOATs: Five Of The Best Animal Actors In Film History

 Theme Music: “Will You Be There” by Michael Jackson, which became a Billboard Top 10 Pop Hit in the Summer of ’93, with a video that was inescapable on MTV.

-Critical Bona Fides/Legacy: Keiko’s performance was so moving that it started a public campaign to make life imitate art, in the form of a Free Willy-Keiko Liberation Foundation in conjunction with the International Marine Mammal Project.
+Critical Bona Fides/Legacy: Keiko’s performance was so moving it sparked a public campaign of life imitates art, in the form of a Free Willy-Keiko Liberation Foundation via the International Marine Mammal Project.
 Yes, that was a mouthful.
-Bottom line is folks wanted Keiko to leap over the breakwater and land in the ocean on the other side, free to return to his natural habitat and family.
+Bottom line is folks wanted Keiko to leap over the breakwater, then land in the ocean on the other side, free to return to his natural habitat and family.
 Unfortunately, life doesn’t always end happily like a family-friendly movie.

-Keiko spent some time in the wake of the success of the first Free Willy (the sequels put an animatronic whale in his place) in better conditions than those Warner Brothers producers originally found him in a Mexico City amusement park.
+Keiko spent some time in the wake of Free Willy success (the sequels put an animatronic whale in his place) in better conditions than those Warner Brothers producers originally found him in a Mexico City amusement park.
 He was then moved to Oregon Coast Aquarium.
 The real problems began with his re-introduction to the wild, which public sentiment and WB profits fused into making the crucial next step.
-Keiko was weened back into free waters by the Humane and Ocean Futures Society in Scandinavia, and eventually freed altogether in 2002.
+Keiko was weened back into free waters by the Humane and Ocean Futures Society in Scandinavia, eventually freed altogether in 2002.
 But this was an orca who had been in captivity being fed by handlers since 1979.
 Integrating back into a habitat he only knew thru age 2 proved too difficult.
-Keiko had difficulty re-acclimating with his species and he passed from pneumonia at age 27 in December 2003.
+Keiko had trouble re-acclimating among his species and passing from pneumonia at 27 in December 2003.
 RIP.

 But all is not lost, the lessons learned from Keiko’s story of triumph and tragedy dramatically shifted how large marine mammal conservation concerns have been handled since.
 While Keiko as Willy changed the culture in one performance with a memory that lives on in film, documentaries, plus quotables in Bjork and Method Man lyrics.